barryclark/jekyll-now/_posts/2022-02-22-hack-the-lambda.md

 <img width="250" src="/images/lets-raid.png">
 </p>

-With both weaknesses in mind we can access the IAM credentials by reading the file `/proc/self/environ`.
+With both weaknesses in mind, we can access the IAM credentials by reading the file `/proc/self/environ`.
 In the case that a direct call on `/proc/self/environ` is blocked by a WAF – it sometimes work to read the environment variables of other processes.
 This can be achieved by reading `/proc/##/environ`, where '##' is a digit (usually) between 1 and 20.

 > Good to know: Unlike the IAM credentials which are associated with EC2 instances, there is no [GuardDuty](/aws/avoiding-detection/steal-keys-undetected/) alert in place to watch stolen Lambda credentials.
 Beside the IAM credentials a Lambda function also has event data present.
 These are usually passed into the function when it‘s starting.
 This data is made available to the function via the [runtime interface](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html).
 Unlike IAM credentials, this data can be accessed over genuine SSRF at `http://localhost:9001/2018-06-01/runtime/invocation/next`.
 This will include information about what invoked the Lambda function and may be valuable depending on the context that is injected.
 From this point there are a lot of options thinkable.
 Command Injection ist he most likely attack path for this